Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Dual Pairs in s

-be the commutant (or centraliser or coset) of $H$ in $V$, which has central charge $c-r$.
-The double commutant $\Com_V(W)=\Com_V(\Com_V(H))$ is a conformal extension of $H$ (and it is the largest such extension of $H$ inside $V$) and, crucially, must be isomorphic to a lattice \voa{} $V_L$ for some positive-definite, even lattice $L$ of rank $\rk(L)=r$ \cite{Mas14}, i.e.\
+for some positive-definite, even lattice $L$ of rank $\rk(L)=r=\rk(V_1)$, which is unique up to isomorphism. \end{prop} The double commutant $\Com_V(\Com_V(H))$ is a conformal extension of $H$, and it is the largest such extension of $H$ inside $V$.
+The main point of \cite{Mas14} is that it is isomorphic to a lattice \voa{} $V_L$ for some positive-definite, even lattice $L$ of rank $\rk(L)=r$.
 As all Cartan subalgebras $\hh$ are conjugate under inner automorphisms of $V_1$, which extend to automorphisms in $\Aut(V)$, the lattice \voa{} $V_L$ and hence the lattice $L$ are unique up to isomorphism.
-We call $L=L_V$ the \emph{associated lattice} of $V$.